zarintaufique/Sequencing-buffering-through-semaphore/README.md

 # Sequencing-buffering-through-semaphore
-Four processes are involved in printing files (pictured below).
+Four processes are involved in printing files.
 Process A reads the data from the first file to Buffer 1, Now Process B, will read the second file and store it in the Buffer 2.
 Process C copies the data from Buffer 1 and Buffer 2 and places it in Buffer 3, finally Process D takes the data from Buffer 3 and prints it onto the console.
 This task must be done using shared